Diagram of Gas Exchange in the Lungs: Understanding Oxygen and Carbon Dioxide Transport

 Q: What happens if gas exchange is impaired?

-A: Impaired gas exchange can lead to hypoxia (low oxygen levels) or hypercapnia (high carbon dioxide levels), causing fatigue, confusion, and, in severe cases, organ failure Practical, not theoretical..
+A: Impaired gas exchange can lead to hypoxia (low oxygen levels) or hypercapnia (high carbon dioxide levels), causing fatigue, confusion, and, in severe cases, organ failure And that's really what it comes down to..

 **Q: How does the structure of